-Academic and Financial Aid Probation: Students in all of Iliff's master's level degree programs are required to make satisfactory progress, defined as maintaining a 2.25 grade point average on a 4.0 scale.
-Master's students must also maintain a cumulative GPA of 2.00 or above to remain eligible for federal student aid and certain Iliff aid programs.
-These standards must be maintained by all students applying for financial aid at Iliff regardless of whether or not they have received aid in prior terms (i.e. a second year student who did not receive aid during his/her first year must still meet the standards of progress at the time of the award).
+Academic Probation: Students in all of Iliff's master's level degree programs are required to make satisfactory progress, defined as maintaining a 2.25 grade point average on a 4.0 scale.
 Successful completion of a course of study requires a grade of "C" or above or "Pass."
 Grades of "D" "F" "NC" (no credit) or "I" do not constitute successful completion of a course.